facebook/react-devtools/packages/react-devtools/README.md

 If you need to debug a React page somewhere other than Chrome on desktop (a mobile browser, an embedded webview, safari, etc), the `react-devtools` package is for you!
 It is also useful if your app is inside an iframe.

+It works both with React DOM and React Native.

 ## Usage

 Install the package: